VasilMG/Django-ExchangeLogisticsApp/README.md

 # ExchangeLogisticsApp
-This is an app for a logistics company with built in freight exchange.
+This is an app for a logistics company with built in freight exchange.</br></br>
+You can check out the app one Azure at - https://vasil-elogistics.azurewebsites.net</br>
+It is a free app service and the app is unloaded when it is inactive for a long period of time.
+It reloads when a request is made to the url and it may take up to 10 seconds to load the frist time.

 Stack used:
  - python